swiss-territorial-data-lab/proj-roadsurf/README.md

 ## Introduction

-In this project, the roads of Switzerland were classified based on their surface type, artificial or natural.
-The ultimate goal was to integrate this information to the 3D topographic model of Switzerland <br>
+In this project, the roads of Switzerland were classified according to whether they had an artificial or natural surface.
+The final objective was to integrate this information into the 3D topographic model of Switzerland. <br>
-When using a F1 score giving the same importance to the two classes (artificial and natural), the final F1 score is 0.737 over the training, validation and test area and 0.557 over the inference-only area. <br>
+Using a F1 score giving the same importance to both classes (artificial and natural), the final F1 score is 0.737 for the training, validation and test area and 0.557 for the inference-only area. <br>

 The full documentation can be found on the [STDL technical website](https://tech.stdl.ch/).